Xc banner image

 Step 2: Match Features to Accelerator Components

-- Provider and location grids
+• Provider and location grids

-- FAQ and accordion panels for patient education
+• FAQ and accordion panels for patient education

-- Search filters using service taxonomy
+• Search filters using service taxonomy

-- Accessibility-ready headers and footers
+• Accessibility ready headers and footers

 Step 3: Styling and Brand Alignment

-Most adjustments involve visual tweaks, such as:
+Most adjustments involve visual refinements such as:

-- Applying your organization’s branding (colors, fonts)
+• Applying your organization’s branding including colors and fonts

 Step 4: Addressing Feature Gaps

-- Real-time appointment scheduling with provider availability
+• Real time appointment scheduling tied to provider availability

-- Multilingual patient resources and dynamic content
+• Multilingual patient resources and dynamic localized content

 Example: Feature Mapping Across Five Healthcare Sites